-The elective course MEM504 requires an undergraduate level course in statistics with a minimum grade of C, or passing a statistics challenge test.
+The elective course MEM504 requires an undergraduate level course in statistics or passing a statistics challenge test.

 Master of Science in Civil Engineering

 - 1. Candidates for admission must have a bachelor's degree in Civil Engineering or related field - 2.
 Candidates with CGPA in their undergraduate degree of 2.5 or above will be admitted to the M.Sc. in Civil Engineering program. - 3.
 Based on the courses the applicant took at the undergraduate degree level, and the concentration applied for, the Program Director may require the applicant to take certain undergraduate remedial courses or pass a challenge test.